-- Step 1: Define the spatial extent of the No Action Alternative and action alternatives. - Step 2: Define the wildlife communities and major taxonomic groups (e.g., mammals, birds) found within areas of effects, as identified primarily from ecological surveys conducted in 2017 and 2018 in support of this EIS.
-Additional information from the NAS Fallon INRMP (U.S. Department of the Navy, 2014), NDOW, BLM, and USFWS supplemented the analysis. - Step 3: Identify habitats or areas of special concern (e.g., wetlands, springs, wildlife water developments [e.g., guzzlers]), Wildlife Management Areas, Areas of Critical and Environmental Concern). - Step 4: Identify any individual special-status wildlife species with that may be within the area subject to direct and indirect effects with implementation of the alternatives. - Step 5: Assess qualitative factors that contribute to potential indirect effects to wildlife, including but not limited to habitat degradation, loss, and fragmentation.
+- Step 1: Define the spatial extent of the No Action Alternative and action alternatives. - Step 2: Define the wildlife communities and major taxonomic groups (e.g., mammals, birds) found within areas of effects, as identified primarily from ecological surveys conducted in 2017, 2018, and 2019 in support of this EIS.
+Additional information from the NAS Fallon INRMP (U.S. Department of the Navy, 2014), NDOW, BLM, and USFWS supplemented the analysis. - Step 3: Identify habitats or areas of special concern (e.g., wetlands, springs, wildlife water developments [e.g., guzzlers], Wildlife Management Areas, Areas of Critical and Environmental Concern). - Step 4: Identify any individual special-status wildlife species with that may be within the area subject to direct and indirect effects with implementation of the alternatives. - Step 5: Assess qualitative factors that contribute to potential indirect effects to wildlife, including but not limited to habitat degradation, loss, and fragmentation.

-The overall effects in this analysis were determined in the context of impacts to populations and extent of habitats supporting wildlife.
+The overall effects in this analysis were determined in the context of impacts on populations and extent of habitats supporting wildlife.
 Impacts considerations included spatial scales (e.g., geographic distributions and abundance of wildlife species relative to the spatial extent of the effect) and temporal scales (e.g., timespan of effects, such as short-term construction effects of new roads and longer-term indirect effects of habitat fragmentation or migration disruptions).
-Potential impacts to bald and golden eagles are analyzed on an individual animal basis (not just on effects to populations).
+Potential impacts on bald and golden eagles are analyzed on an individual animal basis (not just on effects to populations).
 Species protected under the MBTA are analyzed by major taxonomic groups within subcategories (e.g., passerines, shorebirds), and the impact analysis is conducted in terms of potential effects to populations of migratory birds.

 The evaluation criteria also include thresholds specified in various relative regulatory frameworks to assess potential effects of implementation of the action alternatives on species that intersect with the applicable regulatory frameworks.
 For example, evaluating if the proposed action meets or exceeds the requirement specified in the Department of Defense (DoD) authorization to take birds protected under the MBTA, thereby requiring the Navy to confer with the USFWS.
+For MBTA purposes, "take" is defined as "to pursue, hunt, shoot, wound, kill, trap, capture, or collect" (50 Code of Federal Regulations 10.12).

-3.10.1.5 Public Scoping Concerns
+3.10.1.5 Public Concerns

-A number of public scoping comments were received concerning biological resources and potential effects of the Proposed Action.
-Comments included a general concern for potential vegetation effects on the Great Basin sagebrush ecosystem, with a particular concern on wildfire potential and impacts on

-USFWS National Wildlife Refuge (NWR) units and Nevada Wildlife Management Areas in the region (e.g., Stillwater NWR, Fallon NWR, Humboldt Wildlife Management Area).
-Public comments also addressed noise generated from training activities that would occur within proposed expanded range areas and adjacent lands and have potential impacts on wildlife and special-status species (e.g., greater sage grouse, raptors) as well as game species.
-For further information regarding comments received during the public scoping process, please refer to Appendix D, Public Involvement.
+During the public scoping process and the public review of the Draft EIS, a number of public comments were received concerning biological resources and potential effects of the Proposed Action.
+Comments included a general concern for potential vegetation effects on the Great Basin sagebrush ecosystem, with a particular concern on wildfire potential and impacts on USFWS National Wildlife Refuge (NWR) units and Nevada Wildlife Management Areas in the region (e.g., Stillwater NWR, Fallon NWR, Humboldt Wildlife Management Area).
+Public comments also addressed noise generated from training activities that would occur within proposed expanded range areas and adjacent lands and have potential impacts on wildlife and special-status species (e.g., greater sage-grouse, raptors) as well as game species.
+Churchill County raised concerns over operating areas extending into major migratory bird corridors and the potential for collisions.

 Public comments are addressed within the description of the Affected Environment (Section 3.10.2) and within the Environmental Consequences section (Section 3.10.3).
-To address public concerns on vegetation, the EIS includes an updated description of vegetation communities and their distributions within the region of influence that relies on recent (2017) surveys.
+To address public concerns on vegetation, the EIS includes an updated description of vegetation communities and their distributions within the region of influence that relies on recent (2017 and 2019) surveys.
 Other surveys provide baseline information to address other concerns raised by the public (e.g., impacts on bird, big game, and other wildlife populations found within the region of influence).